AliAlkadhim/FSU_HGCAL_DB/fsudb/README.md

 ------------
-## Update DB to Include Latest Analysis Results
+## Update DB to Include Latest Analysis Results (do this second) - Workflow:
 * Go to /tests/